-- Progression: any changes in the mole in the last few weeks or months.
+- Evolution: any changes in the mole in the last few weeks or months.

 - A wound that does not heal.

-- Spreading of the color of the edge of a mark to the surrounding skin.
+- The color of the mole spreading from the edge of a mark to the surrounding skin.

-- Reddening or new inflammation beyond the border.
+- Reddening or new inflammation beyond the mole border.

 - Change in feeling (itching, tenderness or pain).